Pluggable Scaling via Provable Queries.

 What happens in a traditional databases world when you need more throughput?
 You:

-The problem about this is that it doesn’t fit the environment you can’t trust anyone in.
+The problem with this is that it doesn’t fit the environment you can’t trust anyone in.

 What happens in a “crypto industry” when you need more throughput?